 - 15. Prior to any above ground works commencing, a landscape and ecological management plan (LEMP) shall be submitted to and approved in writing by the local planning authority.
-The content of the LEMP shall include: - a) Purpose and biodiversity objectives for the proposed works; - b) Detailed design(s) and/or working methods necessary to achieve objectives (including, but not limited to, the type and source of materials to be used, the provenance of native trees); - c) Extent and location of proposed works shown on scaled plans and maps; - d) Timetable for implementation, demonstrating that works are aligned with any proposed phasing of the development e) Details of the body or organisation responsible for implementation of the plan.
+The content of the LEMP shall include: - a) Purpose and biodiversity objectives for the proposed works; - Detailed design(s) and/or working methods necessary to achieve objectives (including, but not limited to, the type and source of materials to be used, the provenance of native trees); - Extent and location of proposed works shown on scaled plans and maps; - d) Timetable for implementation, demonstrating that works are aligned with any proposed phasing of the development (including an annual work plan capable of being rolled forward over a thirty-year period); - e) Details of the body or organisation responsible for implementation of the plan.